PHOENIX RANCH I and II

 Phoenix Ranch is an 8 acre ranch between Sacramento and San Francisco, California off I-80.

 Located in the rolling hills of Vacaville California north of the Nut Tree airport, we have a wonderful view of the Sacramento valley, the Coast Ranges and Mt.
 Diablo.
 The delta breezes and gravity irrigation keep the ranch relatively cool in the summer valley heat.
 Sunrise and sunsets are beautiful and restful.
-Our facilities are simple but functional and comfortable.
-Our animals are friendly.
+It is a sanctuary for both people and animals.

-We have an abundance of wildlife here as well.
-Hawks, owls, egrets, quail, turkey and migratory birds spend time in our trees and pastures.
+Phoenix Ranch's pastures are gravity-irrigated and no herbicides or discing used to keep the thistles in check.
+Thus, we have an abundance of wildlife here as well.
+Hawks, kites, owls, egrets, quail, turkey and migratory birds spend time in our trees and pastures.
 Lizards and the occasional gopher snake hang out on the fence lines.
 Pacific tree toads can be found in our water troughs.
 Ground squirrels, jack rabbits, oppossums, shrews and voles are some of our non-domestic mammal visitors.

 THE REST OF OUR ANIMAL FAMILY

-We have Icelandic horses, bunnies, pot-bellied pigs, sheep, chickens, and the more usual dogs and cats.
+We have Icelandic horses, a llama, pot-bellied pigs, sheep, chickens, ducks and the more usual dogs and cats.
 Though they all have their "homes" where they are fed and rest, they intermingle quite a bit.
-You can see some of the other animals we keep on the CETA Foundation Facebook page or the following link: